integraledelebesgue/VillageAttack/README.md

 # Village Attack Game
+Warning - An awful boilerplate.
+To be fixed..

 A simple game created as an assignment for OOP subject.

 I have chosen Kotlin language because it's not Java :)